anmaped/rmtld3synth/readme.md

 Use the same commands, as described above for the case of compiling rmtld3synth using Linux and Mac OS, to conclude the compilation.

+:grey_exclamation:HINTS!!

-Case the correct version of GCC is not found then use the environment variables below.
+If the correct version of GCC is not found then use the environment variables below.
 ```
 CXX=x86_64-w64-mingw32-g++ CC=x86_64-w64-mingw32-gcc AR=x86_64-w64-mingw32-ar
 ```

-Case the libz3 is not found then use the command below for manually copy the libraries.
+If the libz3 is not found then use the command below for manually copy the libraries.
 ```
 cp z3/build/libz3.dll.a /lib/
 ```